lazywinadmin/frpsug.github.io/powershellsat-2019en.md

 ## Registration

-Registration are handled by [our meetup.com group page](https://www.meetup.com/fr-FR/FrenchPSUG/events/261869405/).
+Registration are handled by [our eventbrite.com event page](https://pssatparis2019.eventbrite.com).

 ## Call for speakers